 Do you want to join our group?

-We always welcome speculative approaches from people with a genuine interest in the fundamental controls of pluripotent stem cell function.
+We always welcome speculative approaches from people with a strong work ethic and with a genuine interest in the fundamental controls of pluripotent stem cell function.
 Please address informal enquiries to ichambers [at] ed [dot] ac [dot] uk.